 Selecting the Required IRO

 For more information on how to select an IRO, please download a free copy of our checklist.
-It will answer often-asked questions and more . . . in making this important decision which will have a significant impact on your organization for many years.
+It will answer often-asked questions and more, making it a helpful resource while contemplating this important decision which will have a significant impact on your organization for many years.